 5. MULTIPLE SUBMISSION.
 SUBMITTING THE SAME ACADEMIC WORK (INCLUDING ORAL PRESENTATIONS) FOR CREDIT MORE THAN ONCE WITHOUT INSTRUCTOR PERMISSION.
-It is each instructor's responsibility to make expectations regarding whether students may incorporate existing work into new assignments clear to the student in writing.
+It is each instructor's responsibility to make expectations regarding whether students may incorporate incorporating existing academic work into new assignments clear to the student in writing.